aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 5. Check Conditional Completeness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are checking that the columns "value" and "conditional" are 'None' or 'NaN'.
-But before we do that we filter out the rows
+The columns "value" and "conditional" are 'None' or 'NaN'.
+The rows are filtered,
-where the value of the 'key_column', in not a substring of the given value in the function.
-In ths example the key column in "conditional"
+where the value of the 'key_column', is not a substring of the given value in the function.
+In this example the key column in "conditional"
 and we are seeing if it has a substring of the list values.
  .. code-block:: python